 An exceptional blend and fusion of two cuisines, worlds apart!

-The lobster spring rolls are my favorite dish.
+The lobster spring rolls have always been my favorite dish at da'Vida.

 They are crisp on the outside, warm on the inside and served with a plum-like glaze on the side.